Guardsman takes his shot with All-Army Soccer Team

 |0

-This work, Guardsman takes his shot with All-Army Soccer Team, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guardsman takes his shot with All-Army Soccer Team, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT